ryjen/prep-cli/README.md

 1. Compress plugins and embed into the prep binary.
 They can be extracted on-demand and as needed.

-2. Delegate to the distrobution method for prep, ie, in debian `dpkg` will install the plugins to the global repository.
+2. Delegate to the distribution method for prep, ie, in debian `dpkg` will install the plugins to the global repository.

 Repository Structure
 ====================